Health is a crown on the heads of the healthy that only the sick can see.

 🦶 Sprained vs. Broken Ankle: Can Fasting Speed Up Healing?

-🦴 Ankle Injury Guide: Sprain, Fracture & Natural Recovery with Fasting
+🦴 Ankle Injury Guide: Sprain, Fracture & Natural Recovery with Fasting 🦶 Sprained vs. broken ankle?
+Spot differences (swelling, pain, mobility).
+Fasting may reduce inflammation but delays bone healing.
+Risks outweigh benefits.

 MUSCULOSKELETAL